Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Preliminaries

 \subsection{Influence-Based Abstraction}

 We now describe the IBA framework \citep{oliehoek2021sufficient} which intends to simplify the local-form fPOSG formulation by exploiting its structural properties.
-The framework assumes that there is a single agent $i$ learning at a time while all other agents' polices $\pi_{-i}$ are fixed.
-Hence, from the perspective of agent $i$ the problem reduces to a POMDP \citep{Kaelbling96JAIR} where states are pairs $\langle s^t, h_{-i}^t \rangle$, with $h_{-i}^t$ being the AOHs of all agents but agent $i$ \citep{Nair03IJCAI}.
-Finding a solution to the Local-form fPOSG can be approached by sequentially iterating over all agents, possibly multiple times, and solving their respective POMDPs.
+The framework assumes that there is a single agent $i$ learning at a time while all other agents' policies $\pi_{-i}$ are fixed.
+Hence, from the perspective of agent $i$, the problem reduces to a POMDP \citep{Kaelbling96JAIR} where states are pairs $\langle s^t, h_{-i}^t \rangle$, with $h_{-i}^t$ being the AOHs of all agents but agent $i$ \citep{Nair03IJCAI}.
+Finding a locally optimal solution to the Local-form fPOSG can be approached by ‘alternating maximization’ or ‘coordinate ascent’.
+That is, sequentially iterating over all agents, possibly multiple times, and solving their respective POMDPs \citep{Nair03IJCAI, Oliehoek16Book}.

 Looking at the definition of Local-form fPOSG, one can argue that, when solving for agent $i$, sampling actions from the policies of all the other agents $\pi_{-i}(a_{-i}^t| h_{-i}^t)$ and simulating the transitions $T(s^{t+1}|s^t, a^t)$ of the full set of state variables is unnecessary, and while doing so is possible in small problems, it might become computationally intractable in large domains with many agents.
-Instead, we can define a new transition function $\bar{T}_i$ that models only agent $i$'s local state variables $x_i$, $\bar{T}_i(x_{i, t+1}|x_i^t, a_i^t)$.
-The problem is that $x_i^{t+1}$ may still depend on the other agents actions $a_{-i}^t$ and the non-local state variables $S \setminus X_i$, which means that $\bar{T}_i$ is not well defined.
+Instead, we can define a new transition function $\bar{T}_i$ that models only agent $i$'s local state variables $x_i$, $\bar{T}_i(x_i^{t+1}|x_i^t, a_i^t)$.
+The problem is that $x_i^{t+1}$ may still depend on the other agents' actions $a_{-i}^t$ and the non-local state variables $S \setminus X_i$, which means that $\bar{T}_i$ is not well defined.
 Fortunately, in many problems, only a fraction of the non-local state variables will \emph{directly influence} agent $i$'s local region.